 EY refers to the global organization, and may refer to one or more, of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
 Ernst & Young Global Limited, a UK company limited by guarantee, does not provide services to clients.
+Information about how EY collects and uses personal data and a description of the rights individuals have under data protection legislation are available via ey.com/privacy.
+EY member firms do not practice law where prohibited by local laws.
 For more information about our organization, please visit ey.com.

-© 2020 EYGM Limited.
+© 2021 EYGM Limited.
 All Rights Reserved.

-EYG no. 000455-20Gbl
+EYG no. 000649-21Gbl

+1508-1600216 NY

-1508-1600216 NY ED None
+ED None

-This material has been prepared for general informational purposes only and is not intended to be relied upon as accounting, tax, or other professional advice.
+This material has been prepared for general informational purposes only and is not intended to be relied upon as accounting, tax, legal or other professional advice.
 Please refer to your advisors for specific advice.